milanowacka/milanowacka.github.io/content/page-content.md

 78 x 53 cm
 2024

-This drawing depicts an imagined state of my thyroid during a deeply painful breakup.
-The trauma of abandonment is present.
-The thyroid is in need of support.
+This drawing depicts an imagined state of my thyroid while struggling with family related situations.
+The thyroid was in need of support.
 Regular exercise and proper nutrition are essential.
 The body feels uncertain and longs for warmth generated from within.
 Small steps are key to its proper functioning.

 The Feedback is a series of drawings that serve as a visual manifestation of my internal bodily and emotional processes.
 Each image is created as a result of deep introspection and embodied perception, both internal and external.
 The drawings constitute a personal record of the phenomenon of feedback, an interpretation of the mechanism known from electronic systems, here translated into the language of corporeality.
 Each drawing is accompanied by an original text, which forms an integral part of the work.

-photo: Kasia Rysiak

 ## Head
 ![](DSCF9525.jpg)